Vrezerino/Tegachan/README.md

-## TegaChan (Next.js/MongoDB)
+## Tegachan (Next.js/MongoDB)

-TegaChan is an imageboard type discussion forum.
+Tegachan is an imageboard type discussion forum.
 It features dynamic app routing within a dashboard, and styles mostly employ Tailwind CSS.

 Thread starter posts are sorted by bump order, and new threads and replies that can be posted with a form, get validated in the middleware (between request and response).